ancientlore/istio-talk/resiliency/webnull/README.md

 # webnull

-This project deploys a QA instance of a [webnull] container for testing.
+This project deploys an instance of a [webnull] container for testing.

 [webnull] is an open source project that accepts requests and throws them away.
 It's like a simpler version of [httpbin], and it has a graph to view requests.